fferflo/weightbridge/readme.md

 * `my_weights` contains the (random) untrained weights created at model initialization (e.g. as the result of `model.state_dict()` in PyTorch, or using `model.init` in Flax and Haiku).
 * `their_weights` contains the pretrained weights (e.g. as the result of `torch.load`, `tf.train.load_checkpoint` or `np.load`).

-* The output has the structure and weight shapes as `my_weights`, but with the weight values from `their_weights`.
+The output has the same structure and weight shapes as `my_weights`, but with the weight values from `their_weights`.
 It can be used as drop-in for `my_weights`, and for example be stored back into the model using `model.load_state_dict` in PyTorch, or be used in `model.apply` in Flax and Haiku.

 **Installation:**